cloudquery/cloudquery/website/pages/docs/plugins/sources/shopify/overview.md

 ## Example

 This example syncs from Shopify to a Postgres destination.
 The (top level) source spec section is described in the [Source Spec Reference](https://www.cloudquery.io/docs/reference/source-spec).
+Incremental syncing is enabled and will be saved to a `.cq/state/` directory by default.

 ```yaml
 kind: source